gdifiore/pyball/README.md

 `pyball` is licensed under the [MIT license](https://github.com/SummitCode/pyball/blob/master/LICENSE)

-## TODO
+## To-do
-- update documentation
+- I think the cache is broken?
+Or the lookup is slow, investigate.
-- refactor into classes
+- Would like to make a base class of shared functions (_get_soup(), _find_table(), ...) but I kinda hate how python classes work.